 The lightbulb moment, which led me to what I do today, is the firm belief that singing also aids learning – children learn what they sing!

 I returned, a few years ago, to casual classroom teaching after an extended stint, co-writing song-based, curriculum-aligned teaching resources, with friend and colleague, Kathryn Radloff.
-We publish these through our company, Keystone Creations ~ Educational Songs.
+These curriculum-aligned songs & lesson materials enhance and support & integrate classroom learning across key subject areas ~ there is literally 'A Lesson in Every Lyric'®!

 Stepping into the classroom setting, along with a definite feeling of ‘coming home’, there was a renewed excitement for being back with the children, and for the whole teaching and learning process!